Just about every parent who’s raised a child has experienced the fussiness and telltale red blotches that accompany diaper rash.

-In order to avoid irritations like diaper rash, creams are often used to create a skin-protecting barrier against moisture.
-Knowing which creams are best and how to apply them can take a lot of the struggle out the experience, so read on.
+To avoid irritations such as diaper rash, creams are often used to create a skin-protecting barrier against moisture.

 There are two reasons parents may need diaper cream.

-As with all products for baby, not all diaper creams are created equal.
-Knowing the difference between these options can help you be sure you’re choosing the one that’s best for your baby’s needs.
+As with all baby products, not all diaper creams are the same.
+Being familiar with the options can help with choosing the cream that’s best for your baby’s needs.

 - Cream: The lightest of the three options, creams are water-based.
-They’re highly absorbent, so they soak into the skin quickly and may leave less of a barrier against moisture than pastes and ointments.
-They’re easy to apply, and they’re ideal for use on existing diaper rash.
+These are highly absorbent, soak into the skin quickly and may leave less of a barrier against moisture than pastes or ointments.
+They’re easy to apply, and ideal for use on an existing diaper rash.

-- Paste: Diaper pastes have a thicker consistency than creams, but are still thinner than ointments.
-They’re great at creating a barrier on the skin to keep moisture and irritants away from baby’s bottom, and some may also have ingredients that can soothe existing diaper rash.
-Often, pastes contain zinc oxide — cloth diaper users may wish to avoid products which contain this ingredient.
-This is because it can accumulate in fabric over time, which can cause a diaper to repel moisture rather than absorbing it.
-When this happens, cloth diapers must be stripped.
+- Paste: Diaper pastes have a thicker consistency than creams but are still thinner than ointments.
+They create a barrier on the skin, keeping moisture and irritants away from baby’s bottom, while some have ingredients that can soothe existing diaper rash.
+Pastes can often contain zinc oxide which cloth diaper users may wish to avoid.
+This may lead to it accumulating in fabric over time, causing diapers to repel moisture instead of absorbing it.
+If this happens, cloth diapers must be stripped.

-- Ointment: The thickest of the three options, ointments tend to be quite thick and greasy, and application may take practice.
-They’re the best product for creating a lasting barrier on the skin of your baby’s bottom, because they’re not designed to be absorbent.
+- Ointment: The thickest of the three options, ointments can be quite thick and greasy, and application may take practice.
+They’re the most effective at creating a lasting barrier on the skin of your baby’s bottom as they’re non-absorbent.

-Wash your hands: We’re sure we don’t need to tell you this, but it’s imperative that you thoroughly wash your hands and wrists in hot, soapy water after you put cream on baby’s bottom.
-Even if everything looks clean in the diaper area, bacteria is still present on baby’s skin, and wet wipes are NOT a sufficient means of eliminating that bacteria.
-Think of it as though you’d used the restroom yourself — the hand-wash is essential.
+Wash your hands: Wash your hands and wrists thoroughly in hot, soapy water after you apply the cream to your baby’s bottom.
+Even if everything looks clean in the diaper area, bacteria are still present on the child’s skin and wet wipes are NOT sufficient for eliminating it.
+Think of it as though you’d used the restroom yourself — that handwash is essential.

 Apply gently and precisely: As we’ve noted, while it’s safe for diaper cream to be applied to the penis, scrotum, and outer vaginal area, it must never be applied inside the vagina.
 If your baby boy is uncircumcised, never force back the foreskin in order to apply cream, which can damage the skin and create further irritation.

-Check for allergens: For some families, this is a non-issue.
-If your baby suffers from allergies, however, be on the lookout for common culprits like beeswax, coconut oil, lanolin, mineral oil, and sunflower oil.
+Check for allergens: While for some, this is a non-issue, if your baby does suffer from allergies, be on the lookout for common culprits such as beeswax, coconut oil, lanolin, mineral oil, and sunflower oil.

-In some cases, diaper rash may spread to baby’s genital area.
-It is safe to use diaper creams on your baby boy’s penis and/or scrotum; likewise your baby girl’s external vaginal area.
-It is not safe to apply diaper cream inside the vagina.
-Occurrences of diaper rash in these areas is less common, and should resolve completely with proper use of cream.
+In some cases, diaper rash may spread to a baby’s genital area.
+In this case, it is safe to use diaper creams on your baby boy’s penis and/or scrotum and, likewise, on your baby girl’s external vaginal area.

 - During the newborn days, when loose meconium stools can trigger diaper rash